mvellayan/aws-reinvent2019/README.md

 AWS re:Invent 2019 – Recap &amp; Resources Link Compilation

-The idea behind this list was to collect and group information about AWS re:Invent 2019 in a single place for futher reference.
+The idea behind this list was to collect and group information about AWS re:Invent 2019 in a single place for further reference.

 **Feel free to add more links and informations**.
 This is a working in progress "project"